sumfish/music-timbre-transfer-demo/index.md

 This is the demo page for [Semi-supervised Many-to-many Music Timbre Transfer](https://github.com/sumfish/music-style-transfer)

 ## Abstract
-Inspired by the success in voice conversion, the concept of music timbre transfer is considered as to transform the style of the music clip to a target clip while preserving the semantic content of the music.
-Even the concept has been commonly used in music transfer, the many-to-many timbre transfer between different instruments still remain under-explored area.
+Inspired by the success in voice conversion, the concept of music timbre transfer is considered in the task of transforming the style of a music clip while preserving the semantic content.
+However, the many-to-many timbre transfer between different instruments remains an under-explored area.

-In this work, we investigate the possibility of many-to-many music timbre transfer based on an autoencoder framework, which is composed of two pre-trained encoder and one decoder trained in an unsupervised manner.
-To learn more representative features in the pre-trained content and style encoder, we produce a parallel dataset synthesized from MIDI files and digital audio workstation (DAW).
+In this work, we investigate many-to-many transfer based on an autoencoder framework, which comprises two pretrained encoders and one decoder trained in an unsupervised manner.
+To learn more representative features for encoders, we produced a parallel dataset, called the MI-Para, synthesized from MIDI files and digital audio workstations (DAW).

-We evaluates the content preservation and the success of style transfer in both objective and subjective manners.
-In addition to the performance measurement, we also demonstrate that on the basis of state-of-the-art Triplet network, the content encoder is able to learn meaningful content representations with the collected parallel dataset, which has no manually labelled annotations of music content.
+Evaluation results showed the effectiveness of the proposed framework.
+To scale up the application scenario, we also demonstrated that our model can achieve style transfer by training in a semi-supervised manner with a smaller parallel dataset.

 -------
 ## Dataset